annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

   - Is the number of bookings for each distribution type different depending on whether or not there was a deposit or what market segment they represent?
-- Prevent cancellations.
+- Goal 4: Prevent cancellations.
 What types of bookings are likely to get cancelled?
 How many reservations were cancelled out of total?
 What is the most frequent deposit type for cancelled reservations?

 Further areas of interest: